 Small Business Financial and Operating Resources

-This past weekend, the U.S. Federal Reserve Bank announced the creation of the new Main Street New Loan Facility to facilitate lending to small and mid-sized businesses by eligible lenders.
+The U.S. Federal Reserve Bank announced the creation of the new Main Street New Loan Facility to facilitate lending to small and mid-sized businesses by eligible lenders.
 This loan program is not yet accepting applications; anticipated loan application opening is month end.
 Interested businesses should contact their financial representative to learn more about the detailed eligibility of this program.
 Click here for more information.

 Federal Paycheck Protection Program.
 There's lots of info from the Small Business Administration and U.S. Treasury about the new Paycheck Protection Program (PPP) from the CARES Act, including a Program Application Sample Form.
 Click here for the most up-to-date information on the SBA website.